milonmaze/privacy-terms-observatory/www.intuit.com/privacy.md

 We're committed to keeping your data safe

-When you use one of our offerings, you trust us with your personal and professional financial information.
+When you use one of our offerings such as TurboTax, Credit Karma, QuickBooks, and Mailchimp - you trust us with your personal and professional financial information.
 We help safeguard that data and protect your privacy by using industry-leading technology and practices.

 Manage your data
 Update your preferences